onelogin/onelogin-java-sdk/docs/DefaultApi.md

 <a name="updateEnvironmentVariable"></a>
 # **updateEnvironmentVariable**
-> Envvar updateEnvironmentVariable(authorization, envvarId, updateEnvironmentVariableRequest)
+> Envvar updateEnvironmentVariable(envvarId, updateEnvironmentVariableRequest, authorization)